peijin94/SunSpecStreamSys/README.md

 This document describes the streaming system that consists of an `AvgStreamingOp` in the OVRO data recorder and a `StreamReceiver` in the SunSpecStreamSys repository.

-## Overview

-The streaming system provides real-time data streaming from the OVRO data recorder to external applications via ZMQ (ZeroMQ).
-The system:

-1. **AvgStreamingOp**: Averages data over time and streams it every 0.25 seconds
-2. **StreamReceiver**: Receives the streamed data and maintains a ring buffer

 ## Components